Co-Creative Mentoring Sheryl Harrell, MAA.B.S.; BCC

 privilege and honor of supporting clients along their path toward finding their voice and speaking

+their truth.
 I hope what I've written will be helpful to you.

 Practical Spirituality.